GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 `getBUFR` imports modules from `pypromice.postprocess.csv2bufr` and config objects from `pypromice.postprocess.wmo_config`, and completes the following:

 - Reads transmitted data files from `aws-l3/tx/*/*_hour.csv`
 - Uses the most recent single (and valid) observation from each station to create a BUFR file, written to `src/pypromice/postprocess/BUFR_out/`.
-Included variables are air temperature, relative humidity, pressure, wind speed and wind direction.
+- Included variables are instantaneous air temperature, relative humidity, pressure, wind speed and wind direction.
 In the future, we can consider including radiation variables and precipitation.

-`getBUFR` has several command-line args which can be configured in the `argparse` section at the top of the code (also viewable with `getBUFR --help`).
+`getBUFR` has several command-line args which can be configured in the `argparse` section at the top of the code (viewable with `getBUFR --help`).

 Running with the `--positions` flag (currently default in production) will write the most recent transmitted station positions to `aws-l3/AWS_station_locations.csv`.
 These positions are from a linear regression fit using the previous 3 months of transmitted data for each station.
 GPS-transmitted position data is used if available, otherwise modem-derived positions scraped from the email text are used (if modem-derived positions are used, no elevation is available).
 These are the same positions written to the BUFR files.
-The linear best fit procedure uses `sklearn` and is completed in `csv2bufr.linear_fit`.
+The linear regression procedure uses `sklearn` and is completed in `csv2bufr.linear_fit`.

 ### bufr_wrapper.sh

-`bufr_wrapper.sh` completes the following:
+After all stations are processed in `getBUFR`, we run `bufr_wrapper.sh` which completes the following:

 - If the `BUFR_out` directory exists, and is empty, then `exit`.
 Nothing to do.
 - If BUFR files are present, concat all files to a single BUFR file named with the convention `geus_YYYYMMDDThhmm.bufr`.
 - Use in-line python to read `credentials/credential.ini` using `configparser`.
-Seems a bit silly to use python like this, but I could not find a clean or easy way to read a .ini file with bash.
 - Use credentials to upload concatenated BUFR file to DMI ftp `upload` directory.

 Note that we are currently using plain ftp to complete this upload as specified by DMI.
 However, this is not a very secure method and we may want to consider asking DMI to switch to sftp or ssh methods in the future.